sathlan/reproducer_bootstrap/README.md

 Now you can point your browser to =<public_ip>:9000= and =<public_ip>:8080= to watch the job in your own little zuul/gerrit stack.

+## FAQ
+### The flavor is not correct

+`Nodepool` takes the flavor name as an indication, not a fixed parameter.
+Basically it loads all the flavors and takes the first one where the flavor string in submatch.
+So if you specified `x1.large` and the flavor list has `x1.large.ephemeral` then you cannot be certain that the `x1.large.ephemeral` won't be choosen.

+So if you want to be certain, you need to get a flavor name that is not matched by any other flavor string.

+### How to change the nodepool flavor.

+The nodepool configuration is in `tripleo-ci-reproducer/etc_nodepool/nodepool.yaml`

+Look for `flavor:`, adjust, and restart the service (not sure it's required, but it works)

+    sudo podman restart launcher